BYU Strategy - Marriott School of Business

 Give me a follow-up that increases ambiguity or uncertainty.
 Help me practice staying confident while acknowledging limitations.

-Practice making analytical calls when you don’t have all the data you’d like.
+Competitive benchmarking often has data gaps.
+Practice making analytical calls when you can’t find everything you’d like.

-Help me practice making analytical calls with incomplete data:
+Help me make analytical calls for P2 with incomplete data:

 **What I Have**